Key Takeaway

 Safety in Off-Label Weight Management Use

-While Ozempic is prescribed off-label for weight loss, it is important to note that it is not FDA-approved for this indication.
-Wegovy, which contains the same active ingredient at a higher dose, holds the FDA approval for chronic weight management.
+While Ozempic is prescribed off-label for weight loss, it isn't FDA-approved for this indication.
+Wegovy, which contains compounded formulations of the active ingredient at a higher dose, holds the FDA approval for chronic weight management.
 The safety profile for off-label Ozempic use is consistent with what has been observed in clinical trials, but patients should work with a physician who can monitor their progress and manage any side effects appropriately.

 Years of Real-World Evidence

 With nearly a decade of post-approval use globally, Ozempic has accumulated substantial real-world safety data.
-Post-marketing surveillance has not identified any major new safety concerns beyond those documented in clinical trials.
+Post-marketing surveillance hasn't identified any major new safety concerns beyond those documented in clinical trials.
 The FDA continues to monitor all semaglutide products through ongoing pharmacovigilance.

 What to Consider